Sneed-Group/Poodletooth-iLand/README.md

 # Poodletooth Island
 Poodletooth Island - open sourced and free to use.
+##Please note - The unarchived files are the 'old branch.'
+Please look in the 'shipped branch' for supported releases.
+Thanks!

 ##Tired of waiting for a release?
 Great news!
 Poodletooth iLand is now available to the public on Github!